ViktorHaag/old-huron-archive/content/posts/new-terran-commonwealth.rst

 organized my thinking for preparations along several core principles.

 **smaller scale**.
-There seems quite compelling evidence that the original Traveller game was really intended to play out over on a much smaller scale than later content for the game would suggest.
+There seems quite compelling evidence that the original Traveller game was really intended to play out over a much smaller scale than later content for the game would suggest.
 One or two subsectors would provide for "years of play", and thus the vast Imperial sprawl of sectors upon sectors of worlds offers play groups little more than cognitive load.